SInce his early years, Derrius has been imagining change.

 His Freshman year of high school Derrius started a successful candy operation and shortly after that he became the "clean up boy" at Final Kutz Barbershop, where he apprenticed under master barber Tyrone Thomas.
 It was this foundation of tenacity and great coaching that catapulted Derrius to compete for over $1 million dollars in scholarship awards and become the first in his family to attend college.
 Taking his talents to Morehouse College, Derrius traveled to 17 countries across 5 continents, published a book that became an Amazon bestseller, and started his first social enterprise before graduating Cum Laude in 2013.
 He hasn't looked back since.

-Today, Derrius is acclaimed as a business prodigy by The New York Times.
+Today, Derrius is acclaimed as an innovator and business prodigy by The New York Times.

 Having triumphed against poverty, physical abuse, and witnessing domestic violence – Derrius is now an advocate and innovator for the overlooked.
 As an author, digital marketer, keynote speaker, ecording artist, and entrepreneur – his business ventures have positively impacted the lives of over 25,000 people across the globe.
 He has been honored by the Obama Administration for his activism in expanding educational access and his work has been highlighted by The New York Times, Inc. Magazine, Chicago Tribune CNN, and Black Enterprise amongst others.

 as seen and featured in:

 HOW DERRIUS CREATES IMPACT